Awards honor osteopathic physicians, medical students and affiliate organizations for contributions to the profession.

 Awards presented at OMED:

-The AOA Mentor of the Year Award was developed to honor DOs who help shape the future of the osteopathic profession through their involvement with osteopathic medical students and new physicians in practice.
+The AOA Mentor of the Year Award was developed to honor DOs who help shape the future of the osteopathic profession through their involvement with osteopathic medical students, residents, fellows and new physicians in practice.
 Students, DOs, AOA affiliates or any other member of the osteopathic professional family are welcome to submit nominations.

 The Diversity, Equity, and Inclusion Unification Award will be presented to one individual and one organization that has proven exemplary leadership and commitment to promoting and advancing DEI initiatives in the osteopathic community.